harrison-e/talk/README.md

-# TUI Talk
+# Talk

 *Used as a final project for CS3520 @ NU*

-TUI Talk is a peer-to-peer messaging client with a TUI.
+Talk is a peer-to-peer messaging client with a TUI.

 For network communication, this program implements Tox, a cryptographic network library.
 For this program to work, [install Tox, and all of its dependencies](https://github.com/TokTok/c-toxcore/blob/master/INSTALL.md#requirements) (most notably, [sodium](https://doc.libsodium.org/installation)).

-For user interface, this program WILL implement FTXUI, a C++ TUI library.

 # How to Build